2016 – 2017 Mobilize and launch

 2017 – 2018 Develop and test

-A global team of experts to execute the plan and test locally relevant solutions.
+A global team of experts focus on executing the plan and testing locally relevant solutions.

 2019 – 2020 Scale up

 Launch the best solutions, developing the capacity of the FSC Network to roll them out throughout the world.

 A new work area will be designed to reflect the new strategic positioning of FSC and ensure small forest owners and communities contributions to FSC commitments.

 A summary of the project activities is available below.
 Most of our documents are also available in French.
 Please contact us.

 New Approaches project matched FSC strategic lines and is structure in three main work areas.

 Build on existing work and propose new solutions.